meshcloud/building-blocks/azure/terraform/networking/bastion-host/README.md

     - add the add the "subscription_id" as "Platform Tenant ID"
     - add the rest of the variables as platform operator or user input
     - add your public key and use the name **key.pub** for the input variable name
-    - add your private key and use the name **key.pem** for the input variable name
 8. On the next page, add the outputs from outputs.tf file and click on Create Building Block
 9. Now users can add this building block to their tenants